kelseykm/vcard4/docs/documentation/group.md

   3. `reprJSON`

-  This method returns a string which is the representation of how the group will finally appear in the jCard.
+  This method returns an array in the same shape as how the group would appear in the jCard.

   ```js
   > grp.reprJSON();